 Below the farmer who provided their 1 or 2 horses per man to rescue people.
 They are standing next to the horse grave.

-Penny's Shadow shot on Ameland, this movie is made for Dutch horsegirls.
+Penny's Shadow is shot on Ameland, this movie is made for Dutch horsegirls.
 Click here for the trailer from 2011.
 Movie is made by Steven de Jong

 For the English people who are interested, a short impression of old film but it's sproken in Dutch, you can click here (dutch and Belgium people the story from the farmers who lost their horses that evening).

 For the old movie parts you van click here With a local song about the boat.
 Now they made sure this never ginnan happen again!
 For better quality film you can click here

 Island 4: Schiermonnikoog